What is a New Zealand Finance Service Provider?

 Following the protocols formalized by the Financial Service Providers (Registration and Dispute Resolution) Act of 2008, New Zealand legislation enables the registration of NZ companies as Financial Service Providers (FSP).

-A New Zealand FSP can also commonly known as a New Zealand Offshore Finance Company but that that term is usually applied to an unregistered NZ Company - that is a company that has not registered as an FSP.
+A New Zealand FSP, also known as a New Zealand Offshore Finance Company, however, this usually refers to an unregistered NZ Company, one that has not registered as an FSP.

 Why be a New Zealand Financial Service Provider?

 - A NZ financial service company can offer banking and other financial services to both private individuals and corporations worldwide, with no limitations on the number of customers, amounts on deposit or number of currencies.

 - The company is not subject to capital reserve requirements and there are no minimum capitalization requirements.

 - There are no restrictions on public solicitations and web sites being open to the general public.

 - Directors and shareholders can be of any nationality and reside anywhere except all NZ companies are now required to have at least one local Director

 Activities of an FSP can include, but are not limited to the following services: